Mortgages

 What Debt-to-Income Ratio Is Too High for a Mortgage?

 Mortgage borrowers often want one clean answer to the debt-to-income question: what DTI is too high?
-The frustrating but honest answer is that there is no single number that applies in every case.
+The honest answer is that there is no single number that applies in every case.
 Different lenders and different loan programs use different standards.

 Key Takeaways